d0ma1nn/d0ma1nn/README.md

 - 👋 Hi, I’m @d0ma1nn
-- 👀 I’m interested in Front-end particulary vanilla front end, css/html/js
+- 👀 I’m interested in Front-end.
-- 🌱 I’m currently learning front-end in general
+- 🌱 I’m currently learning front-end.
 - 💞️ I’m looking to learn more and more.
 <!--- 📫 How to reach me here, only way to type comment somewhere on project.--->